 . . .

 I love the concept of self-medicating with art because it is a radical idea.
-I believe that changing the way we view our negative habits and replacing them with self-compassionate and artistic endeavors can be a very powerful method for our emotional well-being.
+I believe that changing the way we view our negative habits and replacing them with self-compassionate and artistic endeavour can be a very powerful method to maintain our emotional well-being.